 I decided to turn that vision into a reality.
 I decided that it was time to stop complaining about what the programs in our community were lacking, and make a change on my own.
 I have a Bachelor’s degree in Early Childhood Education from Washburn University and a Master’s Degree in Early Childhood Special Education from Emporia State University.
 I taught preschool for two years and kindergarten for six years at Christ the King Catholic School.
 My most recent experience is an early childhood special education teacher at Shawnee County Infant/Toddler at TARC.
 I knew I had a solid background in working with children and families ages 0-6 and I understand developmentally appropriate practices.
 I enjoy working with children of all abilities and disabilities and appreciate the challenge in learning how to accommodate each individual child, because we all know that every child is unique in their interests and learning traits.
 Knowing that I had the foundation to create an ideal program, I took a leap and created a plan for what the perfect school would look like.
 That’s when Manchester School for Young Children was founded.
 Through many obstacles and ups and downs, it often felt like this project would never actually happen.
 But in August of 2012, a prayer was answered and this dream became real.

 Manchester School believes that all children have incredible potential from birth.
-It is the responsibility of the caregivers and teachers to nurture that potential and watch it turn into something phenomenal.
+It is the responsibility of the parents, caregivers, and teachers to work together to nurture that potential and watch it turn into something phenomenal.

 We recognize children from birth, as citizens of the world and they will always be treated with respect.Christina Turner